capnproto/capnproto/kjdoc/tour.md

 A forked promise can have any number of "branches" which represent different consumers waiting for the same result.

 Forked promises use reference counting.
-The `ForkedPromise` itself, and each branch created from it, each represents a reference to the original promise.
+The `ForkedPromise` itself, and each branch created from it, each represent a reference to the original promise.
 The original promise will only be canceled if all branches are canceled and the `ForkedPromise` itself is destroyed.

 Forked promises require that the result type has a copy constructor, so that it can be copied to each branch.
 (Regular promises only require the result type to be movable, not copyable.)
 Or, alternatively, if the result type is `kj::Own<T>` -- which is never copyable -- then `T` must have a method `kj::Own<T> T::addRef()`; this method will be invoked to create each branch.
 Typically, `addRef()` would be implemented using reference counting.